nixworks/public/news/2011/02/17/README.md

 _Context: Government of Egypt, Iran, Iranian navy, Suez Canal_

 ### [The United States imposes sanctions on Iran's Refah Bank for allegedly facilitating the purchase of weapons by Iran's Defense Ministry. ](/news/2011/02/17/the-united-states-imposes-sanctions-on-iran-s-refah-bank-for-allegedly-facilitating-the-purchase-of-weapons-by-iran-s-defense-ministry.md)
-_Context: Iran, Iran's Defense Ministry, Refah Bank, United States, sanctions_
+_Context: Iran, Iran's Defense Ministry, Refah Bank, U.S., sanctions_

 ### [The CBC releases information about an alleged attack originating from China against the computer networks of the Finance Department and Treasury Board in Canada, forcing the immediate shutdown of all internet access in both departments. ](/news/2011/02/17/the-cbc-releases-information-about-an-alleged-attack-originating-from-china-against-the-computer-networks-of-the-finance-department-and-trea.md)
 An unprecedented cyberattack on the Canadian government also targeted Defence Research and Development Canada, making it the third key department compromised by hackers, CBC News has learned.